 Deborah Nelson, director

 Deborah is a native of the Maritimes where she obtained her Bachelor of Teaching degree from the University of New Brunswick and completed further studies at the University of Calgary.
 She directed the University of Regina Conservatory Youth Choirs from 1987 to 2008.
 This choir program grew to include three choirs involving over 130 choristers annually.
 She was nominated as a “Woman of Distinction in the Arts” in 2003.
-She is now in her twelfth year as director of the Luther College Girls Choir and is excited to be the founder and director of the Cantate Youth Choirs.
+She began in the year 2000 as director of the Luther College Girls Choir and is excited to be the founder and director of the Cantate Youth Choirs.
 In November 2011 Deborah was selected to receive the Pro Musica award from the Saskatchewan Choral Federation for “exemplary service to choral music in the province of Saskatchewan”.

 Marlene Hinz, accompanist